Grate-Oracle-Lewot/GrateCrystal/README.md

 - Hail boosts Ice-type moves as well as dealing damage, and Sandstorm gives a 50% Special Defense boost to Rock-type Pokémon like in later generations
 - Automatic weather in certain areas: sunlight in the National Park, the top of the Tin Tower, and Blaine's Gym; rain inside Slowpoke Well, the Whirl Islands, and Misty's Gym; Hail in the Ice Path, Lugia's chamber, and Pryce's Gym; and Sandstorms in Victory Road, Mt.
 Silver, and Brock's Gym
 - Unfought Gym trainers can still be fought after the Leader is defeated
+- Phone contacts who required specific Pokémon in the player's party to be registered no longer have those requirements
 - No more swarm encounters
 - No more badge boosts (stat-based or type-based)
 - Flame Wheel and Sacred Fire no longer thaw a Frozen user (had to get rid of it for space)